 A summary of survey methods for reptiles can be found in Blomberg and Shine (1996).

-Choosing the correct season is critical for effective surveys of amphibians (and to a lesser extent with reptiles).
-Most amphibian species are active only during the warmer months of the year (Spring–Summer–Autumn), although there are some which are active only during the cooler months (Autumn and Winter).
+Choosing the correct season is critical for effective surveys of frogs (and to a lesser extent with reptiles).
+Most frog species are active only during the warmer months of the year (Spring–Summer–Autumn), although there are some that are active only during the cooler months (Autumn and Winter).
 Outside of their active season many frogs aestivate or go into torpor, usually in burrows, hollows in trees, crevices in timber or rocks or under loose soil.
 When in torpor, they are undetectable.
-To a lesser extent this may also occur during the active season when weather conditions are unsuitable (eg dry).
+To a lesser extent this may also occur during the active season when weather conditions are unsuitable (e.g. dry).

-8.2.1 Spotlighting amphibians with or without using playback
+- Spotlighting frogs with or without using playback

 - Avoid excessive foot traffic around the water body.